askui/askui/docs/docs/general/02-Components/guide-how-askui-works.md

 ------

-## AskUI UI Controller
+## AskUI Controller

 ![controller](./images/how_askui_works_controller.png)

-The **AskUI UI Controller** is a binary that controls the operating system.
+The **AskUI Controller** is a binary that controls the operating system.
 This binary gets automatically downloaded when the `UiController` is initialized by calling `UiController.start()`.
 Once executed, it stays in the background and communicates with the **AskUI Control Client** on a specific port to receive the *ControlCommand*.
 Based on the given *ControlCommand*, it triggers *InputEvents* respectively.

-- The **AskUI UI Controller** is responsible for:
+- The **AskUI Controller** is responsible for:
     - Taking a screenshot.
     - Triggering the *InputEvent*, i.e MouseInputEvent, KeyboardInputEvent, or shell execution.
     - Running the [interactive annotation](../03-Element%20Selection/annotations-and-screenshots.md#interactive-annotation).